gustavagneman/starter-academic/content/home/experience.md

   location = "Lund"
   date_start = "2021-01-01"
   date_end = ""
-  description = ""Teaching at the Political Science Faculty.
-Independent research and part of the PUSHPEACE project.""
+  description = """Teaching at the Political Science Faculty.
+Independent research and part of the PUSHPEACE project."""
-  """

 [[experience]]
   title = "PhD Student"